SAFETY

 SAF | NOTRE DAME | 6’0 | 203

 Strengths: Watts is a well-rounded safety with a bright future.
-He has impressive ball skills; with 13 INTs over the last 2 seasons.
-Watts is reactive, instinctual, and plays with a high motor.
-He takes good angles to the ball and clearly shows a high football IQ Weaknesses: There’s not much to dislike about Watts; but he is a little older and I’d like to see him add some mass Bottom Line: Watts’s experience, skillset, and effort will make him a very good NFL player.
+He has excellent ball skills, racking up 13 interceptions over the last two seasons.
+He’s reactive, instinctual, and plays with a high motor, consistently taking smart angles and showing strong football IQ.
+Weaknesses: There’s little to knock, but he is a bit older and could benefit from adding some mass.
+His athletic profile is solid but not elite.
+Bottom Line: Watts’s combination of experience, instincts, and consistent effort gives him all the tools to become a very good NFL player.

 Grade: Round 2